Triathlon

 You can use a wheelchair or race-chair for the running section.
 For cycling you use a hand-bike or other adapted bike or can do an aquathlon (skip the cycling and just do running and swimming).
 If you are not sure about swimming you can do a duathlon (running and cycling) or use flotation aids to feel more confident.

 British Triathlon also runs a number of specific Disability Novice Training Days each year.
-If you would prefer this option keep a look out on our website for the next installment of these!
+If you would prefer this option keep a look out on our website for the next instalment of these!

 Most triathlon clubs are very accommodating and inclusive and will offer help to anyone who comes along.
 If you want to know more about a club before going along for the first time then it is often a good idea to get in contact before you go so that you can be assured about what to expect when you do go.